-The Cola de Mono (monkey’s tail) is a traditional Chilean holiday drink made with coffee, milk, sugar and spices, and spiked with aguardiente—a generic term that basically translates to whatever alcohol is on hand.
-But Christmastime in Chile is also the beginning of summer, and at cocktail lounge Red2One, the bar team wanted to make something light and refreshing that used seasonal fruits and local spirits.
+Christmastime in Chile is also the beginning of summer, so the bar team at Red2One in Santiago wanted to create a holiday cocktail that was light and refreshing but still festive.
 “Alongside Cola de Mono, it’s typical during our holidays to drink refreshing long drinks because it’s Summertime,” says bar manager Juan B. Zambrano V. “We have a lot of fizzes, spritzes and cocktails with wine.”
+Hence this mix of pisco, Cointreau, citrus, spiced syrup, egg white and red wine.

 2 oz. pisco